patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/data/README.md

 # Data Directory

-This directory contains all data files for the Brazilian Sign Language Recognition project.
-The data is version controlled using DVC.
+This directory contains data files for the Brazilian Sign Language Recognition project.
+Small files like .csv's with metadata can be tracked by git.
+Large files like videos should be stored on Google Drive.

 ## Directory Structure